bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-09-13-sweet-sixteen.md

 The dovetailing of the personal and the political can seem a little neat, which is to say that Loach’s characters are short on mystery.
 There’s never an impression of something left over that surpasses the understanding – Loach is too commonsensical and English to have truck with that brand of cosmic malarky.
 In the final scene, Liam gazes out over the river and faces his future like Antoine in _Les Quatre cents coups_.
 The difference is that for Liam the writing is emphatically on the wall.
 When the highest legitimate goal we hear about is a part-time job at a call centre, it isn’t remarkable that he should be embarking on a career as a petty gangster.
 Laverty’s script plus some cunning details in the _mise en scène_ enable us to see the solid advantages of crime for the culturally dispossessed – not only the flashy cars and smart clothes, but behind them such spiritual goods as security, status, companionship and even self-esteem.
 Strangely, the total absence of ambiguity doesn’t make the film less affecting, but more so.
 Like _Joe_ or _Ladybird Ladybird_ (1994), _Sweet Sixteen_ can induce scalding tears because it offers a plain and inescapable perception of how material force operates to maim the soul of the individual.
 None of that would be possible, of course, without the observational skills Loach has been honing for close to four decades.
 By now, the illusion is complete, we are simply eavesdropping on these damaged lives, the camera appearing to follow rather than lead.
 Loach gives his people space, which renders their chains all the more unbearably poignant.
 **Peter Matthews, _Sight and Sound_, October 2002**
 <br>
-<![endif]-->

-**My Sweet Prince**
+**MY SWEET PRINCE**
 _Director:_ Jason Bradbury
 UK 2019
 12 mins

-**Sweet Sixteen**
+**SWEET SIXTEEN**
 _Director:_ Ken Loach
 _©/Production Companies:_ Sixteen Films,
 Road Movies Filmproduktion GmbH,
 Tornasol Films, Alta Films
 _Presented by:_ Scottish Screen, BBC Films
 _Presented with the support of:_ Filmstiftung NRW, Glasgow Film Office
-_Presented in association with:_

-Diaphana Distribution, BIM Distribuzione, Cinéart, ARD, Westdeutscher Rundfunk
+_Presented in association with:_ Diaphana Distribution, BIM Distribuzione, Cinéart, ARD, Westdeutscher Rundfunk
-_Developed with financial assistance from:_

-Scottish Screen National Lottery
+_Developed with financial assistance from:_ Scottish Screen National Lottery
 _Producer:_ Rebecca O’Brien
 _Co-producers:_ Ulrich Felsberg, Gerardo Herrero
 _Line Producer:_ Peter Gallagher
 _Production Accountant:_ Elizabeth Hurley
 _Production Co-ordinator:_ Abigail Howkins
-_German Production:_ Luke Schiller,

-IPS International Production Service
+_German Production:_ Luke Schiller, IPS International Production Service
-_Production:_ Sally Grant, Louise Saunders,
+_Production:_ Sally Grant, Louise Saunders, Shuna Frood

-Shuna Frood
-_Road Movies Team:_ Joanna Ashton-Jones,

-Denise Booth, Frank Graf, Hailon Li, Valentina Lori, Karin C. Müller, Volker Otte, Rainer Pyls,

-Ute Schneider, Kai-Peter Uhlig
+_Road Movies Team:_ Joanna Ashton-Jones, Denise Booth, Frank Graf, Hailon Li, Valentina Lori, Karin C. Müller, Volker Otte, Rainer Pyls, Ute Schneider, Kai-Peter Uhlig
 _Location Manager:_ Brian Kaczynski
 _Location Assistant:_ Beverley Syme
-_Production Assistants:_ Beverley Murray,
+_Production Assistants:_ Beverley Murray, Leigh Pickford

-Leigh Pickford
 _1st Assistant Director:_ David Gilchrist
 _2nd Assistant Director:_ Michael Queen
 _3rd Assistant Director:_ Elaine Mackenzie